civitaslearning/swigql/README.md

 2. Instead of returning just the output of the template, it also returns the bind parameters in an array suitable for passing to a database driver such as [node-postgres](https://github.com/brianc/node-postgres/wiki/pg).

+3. swigql also adds a tag named `in` which iterates over an array and creates a string suitable for use with an IN statement.

 Bringing some powerful features of swig templating, such as [template inheritance](http://paularmstrong.github.com/swig/docs/#inheritance) opens the